The Gap between CMO and COO

 The Issue of the Gap between CMO and COO

-Fielding the gap between CMO and COO has become quite painful for organizations that are trying to be flexible, move quickly, capitalize on market opportunities, and stay abreast of all the different channels and evolving distribution for marketing.
+Fielding the difference between CMO and COO has become quite painful for organizations that are trying to be flexible, move quickly, capitalize on market opportunities, and stay abreast of all the different channels and evolving distribution for marketing.

 The whole point of putting somebody in charge of a department is so decisions can get made, people can be empowered, and stuff can get done.